 How does Testamentary Bequest calculation work?

 There is no difference Legally or Islamically, as the Bequest is calculated as part of the Total assets you own at the time of death.
 Depending upon the amount but it will reduce the overall inheritance to heirs.
-If you have significant assets, you should allow a maximum (one-third) bequest by keeping tax consequences and legal tax allowance in mind.
-You deduct the debts, expenses and taxes from total assets after death and then apply a maximum of up to one-third to the Testamentary Bequest per terms in the Wills or Trust.
-So, remaining amount is Inheritance after deducting expenses, debts, taxes, and Testamentary Bequest.
+If you have significant assets, you should allow a maximum (one-third) bequest by considering tax consequences and legal tax allowance.
+You deduct the debts, expenses, and taxes from total assets after death and then apply a maximum of up to one-third to the Testamentary Bequest per terms in the Wills or Trust.
+So, the remaining amount is Inheritance after deducting expenses, debts, taxes, and Testamentary Bequest.
 There is no limit to a minimum amount of Testamentary Bequest, as you may choose not to allow any amount.

 How does Testamentary Bequest with reference to Radd or Awwal (or Aul) situations?

-There is no impact to Testamentary Bequest because it is given before inheritance is calculated.
-Radd case is when total share is less than 1 (or 100%) and residuary do not survive and, so, all shares are proportionally increased.Awwal case is when total share is greater than 1 (or 100%) and so, all shares are proportionally reduced.
-Both cases are not applicable to Testamentary Bequest.
+There is no impact on Testamentary Bequest because it is given before inheritance is calculated.
+The radd case is when a total share is less than 1 (or 100%), and the residuary does not survive and, so all shares are proportionally increased.Awwal case is when a total share is greater than 1 (or 100%), so all shares are proportionally reduced.
+Both cases do not apply to Testamentary Bequest.

 How can Wassiyyah help to optimize my estate plan?

 Wassiyyah provides exclusive blogs and articles for premium members on gifts, bequests, and inheritance, making you knowledgeable about these terms.
 Also, you will learn about the requirements for choosing executors, trustees, agents, and witnesses.

 Wassiyyah will provide an instructions guide when you purchase an estate plan with specific information about optimizing.